naanprofit/BitCrack/README.md

 make BUILD_CUDA=1 BUILD_OPENCL=1
 ```

+### Python Pollard Rho/Kangaroo utility

+A prototype implementation of a dynamic bit-window Pollard Rho variant with tame and wild kangaroos and a CRT-based reconstruction is available in `tools/pollard_kangaroo_crt.py`.
+This script can use the built-in `python-ecdsa` backend or BitCrack's `secp256k1` bindings for better performance.
+Run the script with `-h` for usage information.

 ### Supporting this project

 If you find this project useful and would like to support it, consider making a donation.
 Your support is greatly appreciated!